 The staying positive part!

-These then are 3 ways which can help us along this journey of keeping the mind focused and aligned with positivity:
+Using these three tools will help us along this journey of keeping the mind focused and aligned with positivity.

-When you’ve been faced with too many setbacks, back to back and see the glass half-empty rather than half full….say; ‘delete’ (or erase /backspace /rewind, whatever resonates with you)… and rephrase immediately.
 It’s time to declare a boycott.
 Take a stand.
 Start a revolution in your head by recognizing that the thought patterns you’re living with are not welcome.
 Stop them.
 Evict them.
-The point being that if cannot stop yourself BEFORE thinking negative.
-Stop yourself after.
+If you cannot stop yourself before thinking negatively, you can stop yourself after.

-You may be tempted to find this silly or childish.
+You may be tempted to find this silly.
 But don’t.
 Do it.
 Trust that there is unbelievable power in this recognition and in making the decision that something is no longer okay.

 When you find it really hard to stay positive on your own.

-P.S.
 I reach out to my husband.
-He came, albeit 10 years later but I’m pretty positive, staying positive helped him get there!
+He finally came, albeit 10 years late, but I’m pretty positive that remaining positive helped him find his way to me!